Sick Bank Strategy

 Transition Period

-- Confirm LTD start date with Hartford
+- Confirm LTD start date with claims administrator matches exhaustion date

-- Verify SDI payments are coming
+- Verify SDI payments are active before LTD begins (to minimize offset gap)

 Common Questions